JeffersonLab/E2SAR/README.md

 ```
 Continue using the venv when compiling and testing e2sar.
 PSA: you can get out of the venv by running `deactivate` from inside the venv.

+The other two large dependencies are the C++ Boost library and gRPC library.
+For some common distributions we have pre-compiled installation trees stored [under this directory](binary_artifacts/).
+Note that you must have git-lfs installed to access them.
+In many cases they m ay need to be built from scratch using instructions provided below.

 #### Installing gRPC from source

 gRPC versions available in binary are frequently too far behind what is used in the [UDPLBd code](https://github.com/esnet/udplbd/blob/main/go.mod).
-As a result it is likely necessary to build gRPC from source
+As a result it is likely necessary to build gRPC from source.

 ##### MacOS
 - Follow instructions in [this page](https://grpc.io/docs/languages/cpp/quickstart/) using appropriate version tag/branch that matches UDPLBd dependencies.